 The Friends of Bowie Nature Park have the OK by Park and City officials to manage, maintain and beautify the landscape area around the Park's Nature Center.
 To accomplish this, a Garden Crew has been organized by the Friends to do the work.
 Mitch Hampton is graciously providing the expertise and know how to the Crew.
 Initial work was started on Friday March 15th.
 This will be an ongoing effort not only for the initial clean up and plantings but maintaining it over the seasons and years.
 GroWild Inc. is also providing guidance and assistance to the project.

-Whether you're a member of the Friends of Bowie Nature Park or not, if you are interested in helping in this effort (and have not already signed up), you can show up at the Nature Center when there is scheduled work or email the President of the Friends, by clicking here.
-An attempt will be made to post future work schedules on this page.
+Whether you're a member of the Friends of Bowie Nature Park or not, if you are interested in helping in this effort (and have not already signed up), you can show up at the Nature Center when there is scheduled work.
+Once you engage in the group and provide your email address, you will be notified of the schedule and potentially and change due to weather at that time.
 All hands are welcome!

-A new sign to be placed by the Rain Garden.
-It will be 36" W x 20" H
+A new sign placed by the Rain Garden.
+It is 36" W x 20" H